 Download Justinmind today and prototype great homepages!

-And the bad part?
+And the bad part of carousel websites?

 The bad news is that rotating carousels don’t seem to achieve their stated aims, neither in terms of visibility, clickability nor usability.